top of page

 Parental Cell Lines

-Signosis offers some of the parental (Host) cells used for generating its stable cell lines.
+Signosis offers some of the parental (Host) cells used for generating stable cell lines.
 These cell lines can be used as a matched control for their related stable cell lines.
-All cell lines tested negative for mycoplasma.
+All cell lines have been tested negative for mycoplasma.

 Principle